padrinobook/padrinobook/chapters/login_and_registration.md

   describe "user new record" do
     let(:user) { build(:user) }

-    it 'encrypts the confirmation code of the user' do salt = '$2a$10$y0Stx1HaYV.sZHuxYLb25.'
+    it 'encrypts the confirmation token of the user' do salt = '$2a$10$y0Stx1HaYV.sZHuxYLb25.'
       expected_confirmation_code =
         '$2a$10$y0Stx1HaYV.sZHuxYLb25.zAi0tu1C5N.oKMoPT6NbjtD.3cg7Au'